Lainbo

 Appointment Link

-Since HSBC allows appointments 30 days in advance, be sure to book HSBC first, and then make an appointment with Bank of China Hong Kong based on HSBC's appointment date.
+Since HSBC allows appointments 30 days in advance, make sure to book HSBC first, and then schedule Bank of China Hong Kong based on HSBC's appointment date.

 Bank of China Hong Kong: Yuen Long Ching Shan Road Branch